 - Union members employed at Shrewsbury Nursing & Rehabilitation

 Most team members are eligible to participate in the new plan.
-Per diem team members who work more than 1,000 hours in a Plan Year may be eligible to receive a retroactive HMH match at the conclusion of that Plan Year.
+Per diem team members who work more than 1,000 hours in a Plan Year may be eligible to receive a match.
 Plans vary slightly for different business groups.
 To view details, please click here.
-Please note that there may be modifications as implementation plans progress, and some elements of the plan are subject to regulatory review.
-We will continue to provide updates as they are available.
+We will provide any updates as they are available.